 We asked our CEO John Jack for his thoughts on how the first SONA under the new Cabinet will impact the commercial property sector.

 It’s no surprise that the Eskom crisis is the number one concern for any investor looking at South Africa, and the business sector was waiting with bated breath for clarity around this during the SONA address.

-Little was given of Ramaphosa’s plans which he announced in February to restructure the power utility into three entities, being generation, distribution and transmission.
+Little was given of Ramaphosa’s plans which he announced in February to restructure the power utility into three entities, being generation, distribution and transmission; and employees looking to continue working in those sectors should undertake a Business CPD course.
 Ramaphosa did however announce that Eskom will receive a larger portion of the R230 billion support promised in February’s budget sooner than expected so as to alleviate the SOE’s financial crisis.
 The Energy Availability Factor (EAF) has improved significantly post elections, not dropping below 70% since the beginning of May.
 This doesn’t mean the problem is fixed but it does give us some breathing room.
 However we need an EAF of 75% and above to support moderate growth projections.
 This funding will hopefully ensure no interruptions or reduced supply which gives manufacturers and the economy as a whole great comfort.
 We don’t see anyone making any immediate expansion moves until we get a clear picture of who will be appointed to re-structure the facility and how they plan to do so.